 During the divorce process, a good idea is to curtail expenses and save as much as possible in anticipation of the new expenses that might arise after the divorce.
 These can include the costs of legal fees, insurance payments through COBRA or having to spend money on moving to a new place.

-The divorce process can be stressful, but the assistance of a family law lawyer might help get individuals through the difficult period.
+The divorce process can be stressful, but the assistance of a family law lawyer in Denver might help get individuals through the difficult period.
 A lawyer may offer explanations about the legal process and help their client create a strategy for negotiations and for the decisions that need to be made after the divorce is final.
 A lawyer may also offer representation during negotiations and court appearances, helping their client to focus on their own and their family’s emotional well-being.